 Your pet may have bad breath due to gum disease, an imbalanced gut or oral microbiome, diabetes, liver disease, or kidney disease.
 To detect these causes early on, you’ll need to take your pet in for annual vet exams and professional teeth cleanings.
-If your dog or cat suffers from a disorder that causes bad breath, a dental policy can help you cover the costs of treatment.
+If your dog or cat suffers from a disorder that causes bad breath, a dental pet insurance policy can help you cover the costs of treatment.

 4. Their Teeth Impact Their Diet

-It’s instinct for a dog or cat to hide their pain from their owners.
+It’s instinctual for a dog or cat to hide their pain from their owners.
 If your pet is suffering from dental disease, you may not realize it until they start to lose weight or form unusual eating habits.
 Some pets will refuse to eat if their teeth hurt, while others will avoid eating on the side of their mouth that is causing pain.
 Some animals may even swallow their food whole without chewing, especially if it’s dry kibble.
 Over time, these poor eating habits could weaken your pet’s immune system, which would prevent them from fighting further infection or diseases.

 If your cat or dog shows signs of having difficulty eating, contact your veterinary office right away.
-In the event that something was to happen that affects your pet’s diet, you’ll want to have a dental policy available so your pet can get the treatment she needs.
+In the event that something was to happen that affects your pet’s diet, you’ll want to have a dental pet insurance policy available so your pet can get the treatment she needs.

 5. Their Teeth Impact Their Play